 What is important for me to know on the day of the test?

 - If you have already taken the CCC Placement Test, you will only take the webCAPE exam in order to enroll.

 - No dictionaries, textbooks or notes should be used while you take the placement exam.
 The purpose of this exam is to make sure you are placed appropriately in courses where you can succeed and make progress.

 - Relax!
 Placement testing is designed to help you to be successful in school.
 This is not a pass or fail exam.
 Your scores help us to determine which courses are most appropriate for your current level of knowledge and skills.

 Do I need to do anything after I take the webCAPE Placement Exam?

-The Testing Center staff or your Academic Advisor may direct you to the World Languages Department for an interview with either a Spanish or French faculty member to confirm the best class for you.
+The Testing Center staff or your Academic Advisor may direct you to the World Languages Department for an interview with either a faculty member to confirm the best class for you.
 This interview may take place on the same day you take the webCAPE exam.

 Other World Languages

-Only students taking Spanish or French for the first time at City Colleges of Chicago will take the webCAPE Placement Exam.
-If you have taken Spanish or French at CCC, you will not need to take webCAPE before you enroll.
-Your academic or faculty advisor will review your prerequisites or direct you to a World Language faculty member for placement in any language other than Spanish or French.
+Only students taking a language for the first time at City Colleges of Chicago will take the webCAPE Placement Exam.
+If you have taken a language at CCC, you will not need to take webCAPE before you enroll.
+Your academic or faculty advisor will review your prerequisites or direct you to a World Language faculty member for placement in any languages not available on webCAPE.